Date of Award:

 In this environment, one group of food additives consisting of carbohydrates and fatty acids have received attention because of its nontoxicity and biodegradability with diverse functions.
 Notably, carbohydrate fatty acid compounds made of sucrose have been approved and used in the food industry.
 However, because of a relatively large ratio of low water-soluble fatty acid to sucrose, most of these compounds have demonstrated poor water solubility, leading to limited application.

 Maltodextrin is produced by the breakdown of starch and consists of many smaller units which are water-soluble.
 This product was selected to attach to fatty acids and led to good water solubility.
 In addition, maltodextrin attached to fatty acids stabilized the immiscible mixture of oil and water not to be separated and inhibited multiple food-spoilage or poisoning microorganisms in lab and food models.This compound also showed low intestinal toxicity.

 Maltodextrin attached to fatty acids appears to be a food additive that can decrease the potential health risks of food products while maintaining the food quality by stabilizing the food system and/or preventing microbial contamination.

-Park, Namhyeon, "Enzymatic Synthesis of Maltodextrin Fatty Acid Esters and their Emulsion Stabilizing and Microbial Inhibitory Properties" (2021).
-All Graduate Theses and Dissertations.
+Park, Namhyeon, "Enzymatic Synthesis of Maltodextrin Fatty Acid Esters and Their Emulsion Stabilizing and Microbial Inhibitory Properties" (2021).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8253.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .